railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

    *Starting from a Configurable Account Chart Template*

-The wizard will change a bit according to the chart of accounts you select.
-For the `Configurable Account Chart Template` you will be able to add a tax percentage from the same wizard, but when you install, for instance, the chart named ``Belgium - Plan Comptable Minimum Normalise``, it will propose another wizard from where you can configure your sales and purchase tax.
-Here OpenERP will automatically install the tax configuration for Belgium too.
-You will, however, be able to select the default sales and purchase tax to be added when you create a new product.
+Then click on ``Install more chart templates.`` offers different counties chart of account. for instance, the chart named ``Belgium - Accounting``.

 .. figure::  images/set_your_accounting_options.png
-   :scale: 75
+   :scale: 55
    :align: center

    *Set Your Accounting Options*